Refractory metals: Tungsten and its alloys

-Tungsten's high density and strength are also key properties for its use in weapon projectiles, for example as an alternative to depleted Uranium for tank gun rounds.
+Tungsten's high density and strength are also key properties for its use in weapon projectiles, for example as an alternative to depleted uranium for tank gun rounds.
 Its high melting point makes tungsten a good material for applications like rocket nozzles, for example in the UGM-27 Polaris.
 Some of the applications of tungsten are not related to its refractory properties but simply to its density.
 For example, it is used in balance weights for planes and helicopters or for heads of golf clubs.
-In this applications similar dense materials like the more expensive osmium can also be used.
+In these applications, similar dense materials like the more expensive osmium can also be used.

 The most common use for tungsten is as the compound tungsten carbide in drill bits, machining and cutting tools.
 The largest reserves of tungsten are in China, with deposits in Korea, Bolivia, Australia, and other countries.